ChazTF/velocity-tech-test-cf/README.md

 },

 ```
-- Open another terminal in your IDE and input the following:
+- Save package.json and then return to the new terminal, type in the following:
 ```
 npm run scss:watch
 ```